-&lt;sup>2 For the purposes of this scheme of delegation immediate family refers to a spouse, partner, children and parents.
+2 For the purposes of this scheme of delegation, immediate family refers to a spouse, partner, children and parents.

-- it relates to service of Notices on an existing offender in relation to any further breach(es) of control on the same site, or adjoining lands within the same ownership, in cases where formal action has already been taken.
-The service of any such Notice will be reported to the next available Planning Committee for ratification. - (b) The instigation of court proceedings with the exception of direct offences in relation to advertisement control, Tree Preservation Orders, Conservation Areas and Listed Buildings and prosecution for non-compliance with a Planning Contravention Notice and a Submission Notice as well as non-compliance with any formal Notices or action taken by the Council.
+- (a) The service of an Enforcement Notice, Listed Building Enforcement Notice, Stop Notice, Temporary Stop Notice, Breach of Condition Notice or Fixed Penalty Notice, except in the following circumstances: - where the person appointed considers the breach of planning control could result in immediate public danger or development which may result in permanent damage to the environment.
+Examples include: the demolition of, or works to, a listed building; the felling of protected trees; the demolition of a building in a conservation area; or the commencement of building operations without permission; or - it relates to service of Notices on an existing offender in relation to any further breach (es) of control on the same site, or adjoining lands within the same ownership, in cases where formal action has already been taken.
+The service of any such Notice will be reported to the next available Planning Committee for ratification. - (b) The instigation of court proceedings (to include interim-injunctions and/or final injunctions) with the exception of direct offences in relation to advertisement control, Tree Preservation Orders, Conservation Areas and Listed Buildings and prosecution for non-compliance with a Planning Contravention Notice and a Submission Notice as well as non-compliance with any formal Notices or action taken by the Council.
 Court proceedings will be reported in the Quarterly Enforcement Report; and - (c) Any other enforcement matter which the Deputy Director of Planning considers should be considered and decided by the Committee.